Cipherbunker/photog/README.md

 `sudo` to the above command.
 Instead of fetching from CPAN, t's also possible to run `cpan .` inside the source directory.

+cpan hosts the original rtts version, not this fork.

 ### Installation - the old-fashioned way

     $ perl Makefile.PL